pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Code refactored for better performance and security.
 - Fixed: Image icon option not working in Progress Bar widget.
 - Fixed: Editor update button not working in some cases due to an issue with Display Conditions addon.
-- Fixed: Comatibility issues with WPML and Media Grid widget.
+- Fixed: Comatibility issues with WPML and Media Gallery widget.
 - Fixed: Compatibility issues with Thrive Architect theme.

 = 4.9.31 =